 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

 All pupils have the opportunity to make choices throughout the course of each school day.
 They are encouraged to reflect upon their choices and to express their opinions in the appropriate manner knowing that they are in a safe and supportive environment.

-Our Pupil Voice (School Council) work alongside our staff to ensure that the student voice is heard and has an impact on the day-to-day running of our school.
-Our Pupil Wellbeing Leader oversees these meetings and supports the children in creating a topical agenda and invites relevant staff, governors or parent stakeholders to these meetings.
-At council level the children discuss issues raised in their class council sessions and suggest ideas for ways to improve aspects of their school experience.
-Pupils also have a voice when they complete the pupil questionnaires and pupil interviews.
-We also have two Trust Ambassadors who are the pupil representative voice foe our multi academy trust sponsors.
+Our Junior Leadership team work alongside our staff to ensure that the student voice is heard and has an impact on the day-to-day running of our school.
+Our Pupil Mental Health Leader (DSL) oversees these meetings and supports the children in creating a topical agenda.
+At Junior Leadership level the children discuss issues raised in their class and suggest ideas for ways to improve aspects of their school experience or help academy leaders to get a shared perspective.
+Pupils also have a voice when they complete the pupil questionnaires.

 Examples of democracy in action in our academy:

-•Pupil questionnaires/Pupil Voice/Pupil Interviews – allows children to become involved in the decision making process and ensures they are listened to.
+•Pupil questionnaires – allow children to become involved in the decision making process and ensures they are listened to.

 •Pupil involvement in interviewing potential new staff – children understand that their voice is valued and they have a direct influence on decisions regarding their education.